If you’re an experienced golfer, you know shoes are just as important as clubs, gloves, bags, markers, and so on.

 The product itself is well designed, comfortable, and can withstand long walks.
 Part of what makes this product really good is the DuraMax construction.
 Its durable construction provides both stability and great traction for steady and powerful swings.

 If you want reliable shoes that give you the classic golfer look, then you can’t better than the FootJoy Originals.
-Feel free to order them from Amazon.

 #3 – Nike Golf Durasport 4